bact/spdx-3-model/docs/format.md

 ## File content structure and formatting

-Each model file must adhere to a strict content structure:
+Each model file shall adhere to a strict content structure:

-- All files must be encoded in UTF-8.
+- All files shall be encoded in UTF-8.
-- Each file must start with SPDX license information:
+- Each file shall start with SPDX license information:
   `SPDX-License-Identifier: Community-Spec-1.0`
   and follows by one blank line.
-- The content immediately after the license information must begin with an H1 heading containing the element's name.
+- The content immediately after the license information shall begin with an H1 heading containing the element's name.
-- Each element type has a predefined set of [allowed H2 headings](#syntax) and labeled lists that must be used to structure its content.
+- Each element type has a predefined set of [allowed H2 headings](#syntax) and labeled lists that shall be used to structure its content.

-Additionally, since MkDocs uses a strict [Python-Markdown](https://python-markdown.github.io/#differences), each model file must adhere to specific formatting guidelines:
+Additionally, since MkDocs uses a strict [Python-Markdown](https://python-markdown.github.io/#differences), each model file shall adhere to specific formatting guidelines:

 - Blank lines:
-  - There must be a blank line before and after a heading.
+  - There shall be a blank line before and after a heading.
-  - There must be a blank line before and after a list.
+  - There shall be a blank line before and after a list.
 - Indentation:
   - Use spaces instead of tabs.
-  - When a list item consists of multiple paragraphs, each subsequent paragraph in a list item must be indented by 4 spaces.
+  - When a list item consists of multiple paragraphs, each subsequent paragraph in a list item shall be indented by 4 spaces.
 This applies to any block-level elements nested in a list, including paragraphs, sub-lists, blockquotes, code blocks, etc.